 Twice a year the clouds will part, the heavens will shine down on you, and you’ll receive that glorious third paycheck!
 Everything will feel right in the world and the spender in you might want to head straight to the Target home decor section.
 But let me encourage you to send that “extra money” elsewhere.

 First, you’ll need to set aside any money that you’ll need for the next 2 weeks.
 This will include any bills that might come up and everyday expenses.
-Don’t let anything go overlooked!
+Don’t let any expense go overlooked.

-Then, take all your leftover money and throw it at your debt snowball or savings account!
-Or maybe you’re trying to save for a vacation!
-Set it aside so you don’t have to put any of your vacations on a credit card.
-You could also use this money to set up a buffer in your checking account (which I’ll talk about soon).
+Then, take all your leftover money and throw it at your debt snowball or savings account.
+If you’re trying to save up for a vacation, then this is a great opportunity to send more money toward that goal.
+Plus, if you have money set aside in savings, you won’t have to put any of your vacation expenses on a credit card.